Master

 Admission, Application, Tuition Fees

-Regulations can be found in the Regulation of the Faculty of Science for the Masterstudy and the Study Plan for the Master in Physics both only available in German.
-More details are described in the study guidelines.
+Detailed regulations are found in the Regulation of the Faculty of Science for the Master's Study and the Study Plan for the Master in Physics (both available in German).
+Further information is provided in the study guidelines.

-Physics bachelor and master students with an outstanding average of grades and proven personal engagement can apply for travel stipend of the Department of Physics, e.g. for the participation in an international conference abroad.
+Bachelor and Master students with an outstanding grade average and demonstrated personal engagement may apply for a travel stipend from the Department of Physics, for example to attend an international conference.
+Eligibility criteria:

 Studies committee